UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

                       CMS_PUBLICATION_LIST_PREFIX_PATH]
 ````

-The paths defined in `CMS_HANDLERS_PATHS`  make up the list of
-reserved words to be considered during validation on save, in `cms.contexts.models.WebPath`.
-They compose a list of reserved words that cannot be used
-as path value in `cms.contexts.models.WebPath`.
+The paths defined in `CMS_HANDLERS_PATHS` generates the list of reserved words to be considered during validation in `cms.contexts.models.WebPath`.
+Therefore, they create the list of reserved words that cannot be used as path value in `cms.contexts.models.WebPath`.

 #### Middlewares

 `cms.contexts.middleware.detect_language_middleware`:
    detects the browser user language checking both `?lang=` request arg
    and the web browser default language.
-It's needed to
+This required to
-   handle Menu, Carousel and Publication localizations.
+   handle the Menu, Carousel and localized Publication.

 `cms.contexts.middleware.show_template_blocks_sections`:
    toggles, for staff users, the display of block sections in pages.